mistakia/nano-community/docs/design/glossary.md

 A transaction is irreversibly final and canonical when a given event is observed.
 When a node observes a quorum of votes for a given block, it will permanently include that block in its ledger.

-Unlike probablistic finality, deterministic finality acheives irreversible finality.
+Unlike probabilistic finality, deterministic finality achieves irreversible finality.

 ### election